 - Greater sanitary sewer capacity to improve the existing system and accommodate future population growth

 - Maintains existing vehicle operation over the bridge on Airport Road

 - Contributes to creating a more economically vibrant and walkable community

 - Improved neighborhood appearance

 The Airport Road over Spring Creek Bridge replacement is a voter-approved, Pikes Peak Rural Transportation Authority (PPRTA) II, A-listed project.
-The required major utility relocations work is jointly funded by PPRTA II and Colorado Springs Utilities (CSU).
-The upsized sanitary sewer is funded by CSU.
+The required major utility relocations work is jointly funded by PPRTA II and Colorado Springs Utilities.
+The upsized sanitary sewer is funded by Utilities.

 To receive project update enewsletters, send an email to Monica@bachmanpr.com requesting to be added to the distribution.